What You’ll Accomplish

 - Run security scans and fix detected issues

-- Configure uptime and site health monitoring
+- Configure site health monitoring

 Prerequisites